dillonHe/EasyEDA-Documents/Tutorial/Schematic.md

 **Note:** *The pin numbers and names cannot be moved independently of the pin.*

-If you still hard to understand?
-Don't worry, you can see the dynamic image as below:
+If it's still difficult to understand, don't worry, you can see the process in the dynamic image below:
 ![](images/193_Schematic_Group.gif)